 - Their positive references and reviews from online directories and their past clients

-A subcontractor is a person who comes into your project to complete a specific part of the project and usually works under the general contractor.
+A subcontractor is defined as a person who comes into your project to complete a specific part of the project and usually works under the general contractor.
 These subcontractors have specialized knowledge and skill in doing a particular part of the project and take on the responsibility for the due completion of a small part of the whole project.

-Most of the time the subcontractor is a small business or a team of persons or even an individual possessing the specialized knowledge and skill in doing a particular type of work.
-They complete the tasks allotted to them by the general contractor and they are called into work on the project due to their reputation and expert knowledge in completing a part of the project.
+Most of the time the subcontractor is a small business a team of persons or even an individual possessing the specialized knowledge and skill in doing a particular type of work.
+They complete the tasks allotted to them by the general contractor and they are called to work on the project due to their reputation and expert knowledge in completing a part of the project.

 What Does a Subcontractor Do?